Music Degrees & Programs: Graduate

 Private Lessons (as part of graduate music degree programs) are offered in:

-Please note: There is no graduate degree in Jazz performance, but candidates for the Masters degree in Jazz Composition and Arranging may study one of the traditional jazz instruments: saxophone, trumpet, trombone, percussion/drums, bass, piano, voice or guitar.
-Please contact the Jazz Program Director, Jeffrey W. Holmes, email@example.com, 413-545-6046 if you have questions.
+Please note: There is now a Master of Music degree in Jazz Performance.
+Candidates for the Masters degree in Jazz Composition and Arranging may also study one of the traditional jazz instruments: saxophone, trumpet, trombone, percussion/drums, bass, piano, voice or guitar.
+Please contact the Jazz Program Director, Jeffrey W. Holmes, firstname.lastname@example.org, 413-545-6046 if you have questions.

 The UMass Amherst music degree programs are fully accredited by all appropriate state and national agencies such as the Massachusettes Board of Higher Education, the National Association of Schools of Music (NASM), and the National Council for the Accreditation of Teacher Education (NCATE).